git-pull/website/code_explorer/django-vs-flask-2017.rst

 making.

 You could end up generating a purely static website with no SQL backend `a la NPR`_.

+But it's most likely you'll be using SQLAlchemy.
+A common combination is to use it with `flask-sqlalchemy <http://http://flask-sqlalchemy.pocoo.org/>`_.

 .. _a la NPR: http://blog.apps.npr.org/2014/07/29/everything-our-app-template-does.html